Strategy & Tactics: Dunnigan era

-S&T eventually made its magazine games available for purchase in stores with standard boxes, dice and counter trays, and also sold boxes and counter trays separately for the convenience of subscribers who wanted to store their subscriber game components in something other than the envelope the magazine had been delivered in.
+S&T eventually made its magazine games available for purchase in stores with standard boxes, dice and counter trays.

-By the mid-1970s, SPI's annual income rose to the six-figure range, with paid staff numbering as many as 40 people, and with 40+ games being produced through both the magazine and boxed sales annually.
+By the mid-1970s, SPI's annual income rose to the six-figure range, with paid staff numbering as many as 40 people, and with more than 40 games being sold through both the magazine and boxed sales annually.
 Competition began to spring up, with many new companies appearing in the mid- to late-1970s.
-Wargaming was reaching its high-water mark, just as the release of Squad Leader by Avalon Hill took the wargaming world by storm (eventually resulting in an unprecedented 200,000 copies sold).
-Such faith was placed in the future of the industry that a Game Designer's Guild was even created, in the hope that it just might be possible to earn a comfortable living providing wargames to the public.
+Wargaming was reaching its peak just as Squad Leader by Avalon Hill was released, eventually resulting in a record of 200,000 copies sold.

 Dunnigan's departure

-However, despite annual income declared at two million dollars, SPI's sales declined, and while monetary income remained constant, increasing inflation eroded the company's profits.
-Dunnigan's departure in the late 1970s led to internal struggle at SPI in 1980; chief among SPI's problems was poor marketing.
-Howie Barasch's departure as marketing manager in the late 1970s was never properly rectified and the founder of S&T, Chris Wagner, who was now a management consultant, was brought back into the fold to address SPI's marketing problems.
+SPI's sales declined despite annual income declared at two million dollars, as inflation caused financial pressure on the company.
+Dunnigan's departure in the late 1970s led to internal struggle at SPI in 1980.
+Howie Barasch departed as marketing manager in the late 1970s was never properly replaced.
+The founder of S&T, Chris Wagner, who was now a management consultant, was brought back to address SPI's marketing problems.
 He found that many sales representatives, previously independently commissioned by SPI, had no idea they were still representing the company, and some didn't even realize the company was still in operation, as no one had been in touch with them for several years.

 In 1980 Strategy & Tactics spun off Ares magazine, which focused more on science-fiction and fantasy, and featured a game in every issue.